 A hurricane is a type of tropical cyclone, the general term for all circulating weather systems over tropical waters counter-clockwise in the Northern Hemisphere).
 Tropical cyclones are classified as follows:

-Tropical Depression: An organized system of clouds and thunderstorms with a defined circulation and maximum sustained winds of 38 mph (33 knots) or less.
+Tropical Depression: A tropical cyclone with maximum sustained winds of 38 mph (33 knots) or less.

-Tropical Storm: An organized system of strong thunderstorms with a defined circulation and maximum sustained winds of 39 to 73 mph (34-63 knots).
+Tropical Storm: A tropical cyclone with maximum sustained winds of 39 to 73 mph (34 to 63 knots).

-Hurricane: An intense tropical weather system with a well defined circulation and maximum sustained winds of 74 mph (64 knots) or higher.
-In the western Pacific, hurricanes are called “typhoons,” and similar storms in the Indian Ocean are called “cyclones.”
+Hurricane: A tropical cyclone with maximum sustained winds of 74 mph (64 knots) or higher.
+In the western North Pacific, hurricanes are called typhoons; similar storms in the Indian Ocean and South Pacific Ocean are called cyclones.

 Hurricane winds blow in a large spiral around a relatively calm center known as the “eye.”
 The “eye” is generally 20 to 30 miles wide, and the storm may have a diameter of 400 miles across.
 As a hurricane approaches, the skies will begin to darken and winds will grow in strength.
 A hurricane can bring torrential rains, high winds, and storm surge as it nears land.
 A single hurricane can last more than two weeks over open waters and can run a path across the entire length of the eastern seaboard.

 More dangerous than the high winds of a hurricane is the storm surge - a dome of ocean water that can be 20 feet high at its peak and 50 to 100 miles wide.
 The surge can devastate coastal communities as it sweeps ashore.
 In recent years, the fatalities associated with storm surge have been greatly reduced as a result of better warning and preparedness within coastal communities.